kamyatayal/puzzle/README.md

 # puzzle

+My netlify link is not picking my entire repository.
+It is just picking static folder.

 This puzzle currently has 5 clues which are based on ciphers,links,suduko and many more interesting things.It,s all about cheching your wits, problem solving skills and creativity.